NigelOmondi/CHAT-APP/README.md

 # ZeeChat - Chat Application
 ZeeChat is chat application build with the power of MERN Stack.
-You can try the application [here](https://)

 ![login page](./images/LoginScreen.png)